Skip to main content

 3. Enter the URI and other required details for the filesystem.

-2. In the Add Connection field, click the plus icon.
+1. In the Connections section, click Connection Required.
 The Add Connection panel opens.

 • Name: The name of the connection.